isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 `BigQuery Colab Notebook <https://gist.github.com/Gibbsdavidl/dc257e66867a5f3bb8a6c6f351a633c9>`_

-Thanks and let us know
+Thank you!
+Please let know if you have any questions.